Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1

 OFFICIAL OUT

-The game was delayed for about seven minutes when a section of the glass fell on an NHL official working the Bruins penalty box.
+The game was delayed for about seven minutes when a section of the glass fell on NHL off-ice official Joe Foley while he was working in the Bruins penalty box.

-Play was whistled dead with 5:07 left in the second period and medical staff ran across the ice to tend to the official, who was not immediately identified.
-He was taken off on a stretcher and given a cheer by the Boston fans.

-The glass separated the Boston penalty box from the stands.
-Play resumed with a police officer in the stands to maintain a barrier.
-The Bruins did not immediately respond to a request for comment.
+NHL spokesman John Dellapina said Foley, the commercial coordinator, was taken to Massachusetts General Hospital for observation.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports